kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

 SELECT
     Department,
     COUNT(*) AS TotalEmployees,
-    COUNT(CASE WHEN Salary > 75000 THEN 1 END) AS HighSalaryCount,
+    COUNT(CASE WHEN BaseSalary > 75000 THEN 1 END) AS HighSalaryCount,
-    AVG(CASE WHEN Salary > 75000 THEN Salary END) AS AvgHighSalary FROM Employees
+    AVG(CASE WHEN BaseSalary > 75000 THEN BaseSalary END) AS AvgHighSalary FROM Employees
 GROUP BY Department;
 ```